How is the fellowship structured?

 The fellowship is project-based.
-Throughout the year, the fellow has the opportunity to work with various hospitals and departments, which allows exposure to different areas of the five hospitals.
-Additionally, a rotation through a particular area could be arranged.
+Throughout the year, the fellow has the opportunity to work with various hospitals and departments, which allows exposure to different areas across UNC Health.

 Must the selected fellow come from a CAHME-accredited graduate program?

 It is not required that a candidate graduate from a CAHME-accredited program.
 The program is targeted to and designed to best serve individuals working towards or have completed a master’s degree in health administration, business administration, public health and/or related master’s level management programs.
-We have accepted persons in the past who have medical degrees, but these individuals had completed a master’s degree in administration or management and were making a career change from clinical to administration.
+Individuals with medical degrees have been accepted in the past, however these individuals had completed a master’s degree in administration or management and were making a career change from clinical to administration.

 Are the dates of the fellowship flexible?